Lectionary Notes: Mar 22, 2026

 If it was just one Mary, and not the one who was the sister of Martha in Luke, that opens up other questions.
 The text doesn't give us anything else about this Mary beyond being from Bethany and a sister of Lazarus.

 There are thematic parallels, though, between the Mary in John 11 and Mary Magdalene.
-In both stories about a resurrection, Mary is the first at the tomb, who expresses faith in Jesus and in resurrection, she's crying, she has an "if" statement for Jesus (if you had been here, he wouldn't have died; if you have taken him away, please tell me), and a stone gets rolled away.
-The Mary in John 20 is clearly Magdalene, so some other commentators believed that this Mary in John 11 is also Mary Magdalene.
+In both stories about a resurrection, Mary is the first at the tomb, who expresses faith in Jesus and in resurrection, cries, has an "if" statement for Jesus (if you had been here, he wouldn't have died; if you have taken him away, please tell me), and a stone gets rolled away.
+The Mary in John 20 is clearly named as Magdalene, so some other commentators believed that this Mary in John 11 is also Mary Magdalene.
 That makes sense in terms of storytelling, with John doing some intentional foreshadowing with the Lazarus story.

 It could be another Mary, and John is still doing the foreshadowing with the rest of the story, but it also makes a lot of sense it would be Magdalene.